sunainag/bank-token-issue-system/README.md

 GET /counters List all the counters for details
 ```

-**Token Generation Strategy**
+# Token Generation Strategy
 ```
-The current default implementation first identifies counters based on the customer type and then chooses the counter with the minimum queue size.
+The current default implementation first identifies counters based on the customer type and services offered by the counter, and then chooses the counter with the minimum queue size.
 While issuing a token, the systems identifies all the services that need to be served by this token (either user chooses multiple services or service that by itself is a multi-counter service).
 Once a token is marked as complete for the current service, token is queued at the next counter for the next service.
 ```
 **Token Sequence Generation**